 From Victorian baths to lazy days spent in a luxury rooftop spa to countryside spa retreats, you are guaranteed to return home feeling revived.Watch to see two spas I recently experienced and also how you can understand more around Harrogate’s spa history.
 A place to feel good since 1571:

-For those who have never visited the Victorian spa town of Harrogate, it may at first glance appear like it has little to offer to visitors.
-However, this couldn’t be further from the truth.
+For those who have never visited the Victorian spa town of Harrogate, you may not know if it’s rich spa history.
 I was fortunate enough to make the trip myself recently as part of their Health & Wellbeing campaign.
 Harrogate prides itself on its history as a spa town and following my short break there I can honestly say that it is certainly living up to its tagline “A place to feel good since 1571”.
 If you are looking for a short stay in the UK, somewhere that is not only easy to get to, but also offers some spectacular Yorkshire countryside to admire and plenty of relaxation, then I would say to “Feel Good – Visit Harrogate” because they really do have it all.

 I spent the night at the glorious Rudding Park Hotel.
 This incredible hotel is located just on the outskirts of Harrogate and is set in its own extensive grounds.
 It prides itself on offering blissful Yorkshire countryside outside and the most fabulous luxurious interiors.
 The rooms are traditional with a real contemporary twist, perfect for a great and incredibly comfortable stay.